open/close all folders

 - Non-Action Guy: Gets through the war without firing his gun even once.

 - Non-Idle Rich: Comes from a very wealthy family.

 - Not a Morning Person: What with all the hangovers, it's to be expected.

 - Screw the War, We're Partying!: Subverted.
 While Nixon does use drinking as a way to cope with the horrors around him, he's generally shown to be a good officer despite his alcoholism.

 Capt.
 Herbert Sobel (David Schwimmer)

-Drill Sergeant Nasty: Nearly every member of Easy Company has gone on record as saying that they personally hated Sobel, but admit that he gave them motivation to unite as a unit, and his over-the-top training standards made them the best troopers in the army.
+- Drill Sergeant Nasty: Nearly every member of Easy Company has gone on record as saying that they personally hated Sobel, but admit that he gave them motivation to unite as a unit, and his over-the-top training standards prepared them well for the war.